How to treat eye discharge without antibiotics

-Eye discharges are one of the most common problems.
-Whenever I see my clients with concerns about their dogs or cats eyes, the first question I ask is what they’re concerned about the most.
-Most people reply that they’re concerned about infection and their worries make me realize that I need to write a blog to clarify some of these misconceptions.
+Eye discharge is one of the most common problems in dogs.
+Whenever a client came in with concerns about their dog's eyes, the first question I asked was what they felt was happening.
+Most people replied that they were concerned about their dog having an eye infection and this made me realize I needed to write a blog to clarify some misconceptions.

-First, I’m not planning to rediscover the universe here, neither am I eager to make things more complex because I do not need a PhD.
-What I would like to do today is to bring more clarity into what you may call conjunctivitis, eye discharges, redness or an eye infection.
+First, I’m not planning to rediscover the universe here, neither am I eager to make things more complex.
+What I would like to do today is bring more clarity to what you may call conjunctivitis, eye discharge, redness or an eye infection.

 The inner structures of the eye are a little more complex.
-The sequence of the parts of the eye are as follows: cornea, anterior chamber (the space in front of the lens), the iris, the lens that is attached to the eye by a very sophisticated focusing system, called a irido-corneal muscle, then there is the posterior chamber filled with the clear translucent mass called vitreous body and beyond is the retina, the canvas of the eye that is connected to the optic nerve conducting the visual images to the brain’s visual center and the cortex.
+The sequence of the parts of the eye are as follows: cornea, anterior chamber (the space in front of the lens), the iris, the lens that is attached to the eye by a very sophisticated focusing system, called an iridocorneal muscle, then there is the posterior chamber, filled with a clear translucent mass, called vitreous body and beyond is the retina, the canvas of the eye that is connected to the optic nerve conducting the visual images to the brain’s visual center and the cortex.

-The functions of the eyeMost people see the eye as an organ of vision but there is another important function – cleansing.
-In fact many openings of the body including the eye serve as cleansing and detoxification areas.
-If the body needs to get rid of impurities it does it really well through the eyes, ears, feces, urine, lungs and the saliva.
+The functions of the eyeMost people see the eye as an organ of vision but, there is another important function – cleansing.
+In fact, many openings of the body, including the eye, serve as cleansing and detoxification areas.
+If the body needs to get rid of impurities it does it really well through the eyes, ears, feces, urine, lungs and saliva.

 This cleansing process is usually manifested by increased local inflammation and redness that is often misperceived as an infection.
-In fact most of the cases that my clients consider an eye infection would in fact be cleansing reactions of the body and nothing to do with bacteria and infections.
+Most of the cases my clients consider an eye infection are actually cleansing reactions of the body and have nothing to do with bacteria and infections.

-This fact is often ignored and the most common conventional prescription for eye redness are, yes, you guessed right, antibiotics and steroids.
-It may also surprise you that for majority of cases this medication is unnecessary or even contraindicated.
+This fact is often ignored and the most common conventional prescription for eye redness is, you guessed right, antibiotics and steroids.
+It may also surprise you that for the majority of cases this medication is unnecessary or even contraindicated.

 The most common conditions of the outside structures of the eye are:

-- Conjunctivitis due to cleansing reaction as a result of detoxification process.
-The body is simply trying to get rid of toxins, components of food especially if you feed processed food that is not species appropriate or poor quality.
+- Conjunctivitis due to a cleansing reaction, as a detoxification process.
+The body is simply trying to get rid of toxins, components of food, especially if you feed processed food that is not species-appropriate or poor quality.

 - Obstruction of the tear ducts that start at the upper and lower eyelid at the inner corner of the eye is also a very common problem and the causes can sometimes be from a little speck of plant material.

-- Inverted or extroverted eyelids called entropion or ectropion are common especially in breeds that have suffered the consequences of poor breeding focused on the looks.
-Silly but true.
+- Inverted or extroverted eyelids, called entropion or ectropion are common, especially in breeds that have suffered the consequences of poor breeding focused on looks.
+Silly, but true.

 Conditions of the infrastructures of the eye

-are not necessarily the main topic of this article however I would like to mention them briefly because they often resemble conjunctivitis.
+Conditions that affect the infrastructure of the eye are not necessarily the main topic of this article, however, I would like to mention them briefly because they often resemble conjunctivitis.

-- One of the most common problems that is overlooked is glaucoma which stands for a condition where the intraocular pressure increases and threatens the eye and the vision itself.
+- One of the most common problems that is overlooked is glaucoma, which is a condition where the intraocular pressure increases and threatens the eye and the vision itself.
 Glaucoma is usually painful and the redness of the eye is more deep and diffused.
 A proper diagnosis can only be obtained by a thorough examination and the intraocular blood-pressure measurement.
 This condition can be eye threatening and needs immediate attention.

 - Some people mistake cataracts with glaucoma, which is a condition that affects the texture and transparency of the lens.
 Many of my readers often wonder if Skai is wearing his dog goggles – “Doggles” just for fun or fashion and I can’t emphasize enough that he wears them mainly to protect his eyes from UV damage.